The Basics: Overview

 A heart attack happens when blood flow to the heart is suddenly blocked.
 Part of the heart may die if the person doesn’t get help quickly.

-Common signs of a heart attack include:
+Some common signs of a heart attack include:

-- Pain or discomfort in the upper body – like the arms, back, neck, jaw, or upper stomach (above the belly button)
+- Pain or discomfort in the upper body – like the arms, back, shoulders, neck, jaw, or upper stomach (above the belly button)

 - Feeling sick to your stomach or throwing up